 Whichever format you need, you will find related templates.
 So, there is no need to start everything from scratch.
 Choose the template and edit the sections according to your business demand.

-SquareSpace provides all the features for a new eCommerce startup.
+SquareSpace provides all the features for new eCommerce startups.
 You will get default payment integration, various extensions, ready checkout pages, and more.

 No matter if you have zero knowledge about this platform.
 They have a large collection of resources.
 Check out them and learn how you can implement the features.